ipb-halle/MetFrag/projects/metfragcl/index.md

 </table>
 <p><p>

-The <span style="font-weight:bold">IsPositiveIonMode</span> can be coupled with <span style="font-weight:bold">IonizedPrecursorMass</span> (instead of <span style="font-weight:bold">NeutralPrecursorMass</span>) to use the charged mass (m/z) from the instrument to perform the database search (candidate retrieval).
+The <span style="font-weight:bold">PrecursorIonMode</span> and <span style="font-weight:bold">IsPositiveIonMode</span> parameters can be coupled with <span style="font-weight:bold">IonizedPrecursorMass</span> (instead of <span style="font-weight:bold">NeutralPrecursorMass</span>) to use the charged mass (m/z) from the instrument to perform the database search (candidate retrieval), as follows.
 See the PubChemLite section above for a full example.

 <div class="code">
   <table>